Warnock or Walker? Georgia voters settle last Senate seat

 “I didn’t believe he had a statement of what he really believed in or had a campaign that made sense,” Callaway said.

-Warnock, whose 2021 victory was in a special election to serve out the remainder of GOP Sen. Johnny Isakson’s term, says he’s convinced enough voters, including independents and moderate Republicans who supported Kemp and deserves a full term.
+Warnock, whose 2021 victory was in a special election to serve out the remainder of GOP Sen. Johnny Isakson’s term, says he’s convinced enough voters, including independents and moderate Republicans, that he deserves a full term.

 “I think they’re going to get this right,” the 53-year-old senator said Monday.
 “They know this race is about competence and character.”